We believe in our patients and the power of life-changing care. Call today to learn about our empowering programming.

 Bipolar disorder is a severe mental disorder that can wreak havoc on a person’s life if it is left untreated.
 Sadly, it will not only cause problems for the person who is suffering from it, but it can also have detrimental effects on the lives of those around him or her.
 Bipolar disorder typically presents itself through periods of extreme highs and extreme lows.
 The turmoil of not knowing what mood you will face each morning and what emotions you will have to fight through each day may be causing you to feel helpless to change and hopeless about your future.
 But the symptoms of bipolar disorder do not have to control your life.
 You can make changes and your future can be a bright one.
 You do not have to keep suffering.

-At Ohio Hospital for Psychiatry, we understand the unique challenges that living a life with bipolar disorder can cause and we offer a program that is designed to meet the needs of men and women who are struggling with this illness.
+At Ohio Hospital for Psychiatry, a leading hospital for bipolar disorder, we understand the unique challenges that living a life with bipolar disorder can cause and we offer treatment that is designed to meet the needs of men and women who are struggling with this illness.
 We are a 90 bed, free-standing behavioral health hospital in Columbus, Ohio, centrally located so that we are able to accommodate all of our surrounding communities.
 If you are suffering from the effects of bipolar disorder, you are not alone.
 We want you to get the help that you need; the help that you deserve.

 If you have a family member or a loved one who is struggling to manage a life plagued by the symptoms of bipolar disorder, you may be feeling helpless as to what you can do to help him or her.
 Or maybe you are still questioning whether or not your loved one truly is suffering from bipolar disorder or if his or her behaviors are simply the result of a strong personality.
 Some warning signs that may indicate that a person has bipolar disorder can include: